bbauska/UofM-Intro-HTML5/README.md

 breaks in your code as you want.
 Enter, enter, enter, enter, enter.
 But the browser ignores all of it.
 The browser is not going to put something on a new line, unless it runs out of space or it specifically sees the **&lt;br&gt;** tag.

-So I mentioned before with the lists that tags can have attributes.
+I mentioned before with the lists that tags can have attributes.
 Attributes provide additional information about an element.
 Sometimes they&apos;re absolutely necessary, sometimes they&apos;re just supplemental.
 The important thing to remember is that attributes are always, always specified in the start tag, in the beginning, and attributes come in a name value pair.

-So let&apos;s go ahead and look at a tag that needs attributes in order to work.
+Let&apos;s look at a tag that needs attributes in order to work.
 I&apos;m gonna use the image tag as an example.
 Images are inline which means you can actually put many images next to each other.
 And in order for an image tag to work, you pretty much need to tell the computer what picture it is you want it to show.
-So in this case, the source attribute that indicates the browser that the picture you wanna show is called &quot;myPicture.jpg.&quot; Always notice that again it&apos;s a name value pair.
+So in this case, the source attribute that indicates the browser that the picture you wanna show is called &quot;myPicture.jpg.&quot;

+Always
+notice that again it&apos;s a name value pair.
 So the name of the attribute it sorts and the value always goes in double quotes, and in this case is &quot;myPicture.jpg.&quot; Many people will just end right there, but I don&apos;t